UVA vs. UVB: Was ist der Unterschied und warum ist er für deine Hautpflege entscheidend?

 --> See also blog article " The best UV filters "

-Conclusion: UVA and UVB both need to be protected
+Conclusion: Both UVA and UVB rays need protection.

 For effective protection:

-✅ Pay attention not only to high SPF (at least 30), but also to proven UVA protection
+✅ Pay attention not only to a high SPF (at least 30), but also to designated UVA protection.

 ✅ Use broadband filter combinations